pauldennis2/TextQuest/JsonApiDoc.md

 Hello and welcome!
 One of the features of TextQuest is that it allows anyone familiar with some basic JSON and general design concepts to create their own dungeons.
 This document will explain how all of that works.
 First let's cover a couple of important concepts.

+### Intended Audience and Technical Level

+This document is intended for people with some degree of technical proficiency.
+When describing how stuff works, I will do my best to assume you're not a programmer.
+But there are some basic concepts of programming such as "variables" and "maps" and some degree of syntax.
+Again, I'll do my best to provide examples, but if you're already glazing over, this probably isn't for you.

 ### JSON

 JSON (JavaScript Object Notation) is basically just a way to store data - in our case, all the data associated with a dungeon.
 If you're unfamiliar with JSON, you can read about it [here](https://www.w3schools.com/js/js_json_intro.asp).
 Rest assured, even if you're not a programmer it is fairly easy to pick up.